vijaykeswani/vijaykeswani.github.io/index.md

 Hi!
-I am a PhD student at Yale University in the Department of Statistics and Data Science, where I am advised by [Prof. Elisa Celis](https://datascienceethics.org/elisacelis/) and [Prof. Nisheeth K. Vishnoi](http://cs.yale.edu/homes/vishnoi).
+I am a PhD student at Yale University in the Department of Statistics and Data Science, where I am advised by [Prof. Elisa Celis](https://datascienceethics.org/elisacelis/).
 Prior to this, I was at École Polytechnique Fédérale de Lausanne (EPFL) for two years.

 I am interested in problems related to machine learning, algorithmic fairness and social networks.
 Broadly, I am intrigued by interactions between society and automation, and the various questions around the potential discriminatory impacts of AI applications.